shiv0666/AI-Career-Guidance-Chatbot-Generative-AI-Project/README.md

 🧠 What I Learned

-Through this mini project, I learned:
+Through this mini project, I learned :

 How to integrate pre-trained LLMs using APIs